lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 Yes, you have to do this everytime (but there are some shortcuts, like installing and using the [devcontainer CLI](https://code.visualstudio.com/docs/devcontainers/devcontainer-cli)).

+*Note:* After fully loading once, you'll have to reload _again_ to get the profiling tasks to work (using CTRL/CMD+SHIFT+P and selecting "Reload").

+## Profiling

+To execute the Austin-based profiling, press CTRL/CMD+SHIFT+P, select "Run Tasks," and then select an Austin task to execute.

+*Note:* If this is your first time executing VSCode + the `devcontainer`, you'll need to reload it before the Austin tasks will work (using CTRL/CMD+SHIFT+P and selecting "Reload").

 ## Project Structure

 Within your project folder, i.e., {{cookiecutter.project_name}}/{{cookiecutter.project_slug}}, you've got a python file for each day you need to solve, such as `01.py`, as well as a corresponding input file, such as `input/01.txt`.